mrisher/smtp-sts/mta-sts.md

-To simplify this case, we impose the following constraints on wildcard certificates, identical to those in [@?RFC7672] section 3.2.3 and [@?RFC6125] section 6.4.3: wildcards are valid in DNS-IDs or CN-IDs, but must be the entire first label of the identifier (that is, `*.example.com`, not `mail*.example.com`).
+To simplify this case, we impose the following constraints on wildcard certificates, identical to those in [@?RFC7672] section 3.2.3 and [@?RFC6125] section 6.4.3: wildcards are valid in DNS-IDs, but must be the entire first label of the identifier (that is, `*.example.com`, not `mail*.example.com`).
 Senders who are comparing a "suffix" MX pattern with a wildcard identifier should thus strip the